Lieutenant-Colonel Harcus Strachan, VC, MC Armoury

 On the third floor West side of the building, the former caretaker’s apartment now houses the Fort Garry Horse Museum and Archives.
 This Museum tells the history of the Regiment from its inception in 1912 to the present through display of photographs, artefacts and archival materials.
 An extensive archives is available to researchers of military history and those seeking information about relatives who served in the Regiment.
 The Museum is open to the public on Tuesday evenings from 7:30 to 10:00 and can be opened other times by appointment.
 There is no charge for admission.
 Phone 204-586-6298.

 McGregor Armoury continues to serve the city and especially the North End faithfully as it has for the last 81 years.
-Even the open space on the North side of the building is used by many in the neighborhood for leisure activities.
-A Sherman tank and Lynx recconnaisance vehicle, set up as a memorial in the park, has been adopted by local children as a popular play structure.
+Even the open space on the North side of the building is used by many in the neighbourhood for leisure activities.
+A Sherman tank and Lynx reconnaissance vehicle, set up as a memorial in the park, has been adopted by local children as a popular play structures.
 In 2003, the area was named Martin Park, in honour of LCol GJ Martin, Commanding Officer of the FGH, who was killed in a training accident in 1969.